DCBIA-OrthoLab/SlicerDentalModelSeg/readme.md

  - To visualize the results, open the output file and set scalars to "visible" and select the correct scalar in  Slicer's "Models" module.

-When prediction is over, you can open the output surface as a MRML node in Slicer by pushing the "Open output surface".
+When prediction is over, you can open the output surface as a MRML node in Slicer by pushing the "Open output surface" button.

  ![example](https://github.com/MathieuLeclercq/fly-by-cnn/blob/master/src/slicer_jaw_segmentation/examples/segmentation_example.png?raw=true)